ashutoshbsathe/voxeler/doc/raw/report.md

 ![Cube notation used throughout the assignment.
 Notice that triangles on opposite faces have same order of vertices so that they can be matched](cursor-cube.pdf)

 Idea behind drawing the cursor cube was very similar to [`Tutorial_02`](https://github.com/paragchaudhuri/cs475-tutorials/tree/master/Tutorial_02).
 However, the main difference is that cube will be moving around the grid.
 We maintain a global position of cursor using 3 floating point numbers `cursor_x`, `cursor_y`, `cursor_z`.
-These point to the left-bottom-back coordinate of the cube that cursor is currently on.
+These point to the left-bottom-back coordinate of the cube (point $c$ in Fig. 3) that cursor is currently on.
 First, we create a static cube such that `cursor_x = cursor_y = cursor_z = 0` and push it to VBO.
 Then we use callbacks to listen to relevant keypresses and update these values accordingly.
 For every subsequent render of the cursor cube, we simply add the `[cursor_x, cursor_y, cursor_z]` vector to each vertex of the cube to get the current (and correctly translated) version of cube.
 Since this translation vector is common to all vertices, we pass it as a uniform to the vertex shader.

 When the cursor cube is on a filled cell, we need to make it bigger for better visualization.
 To achieve this, we created one more cube which is larger than the standard cube.
 Our method of translating the cube using uniforms is still compatible with this larger version of cube since the larger cube's center is same as standard cube's center.
 Now we have 2 cubes -- 1 standard and 1 larger.
 To switch between these, we simply maintain a pointer to their base addresses.
 If we detect that cube's state has changed (non-filled to filled or vice versa) then we update the pointer accordingly and refresh VBO to load the correct version of cube.
 We also maintain a similar pointer for color attributes which by default points to default bright green color or points to model's color when the cube is on a filled cell.